certtools/intelmq/intelmq/bots/outputs/elasticsearch/README.md

 # Elasticsearch Output Bot

-### Output Bot that sends events to a Elasticsearch
+Output Bot that sends events to Elasticsearch

-Bot parameters:
+#### Configuration parameters:

 * elastic_host       : Name/IP for the Elasticsearch server, defaults to 127.0.0.1
 * elastic_port       : Port for the Elasticsearch server, defaults to 9200